 fd2s subscribes to the principles of the Designers Accord, a nonprofit coalition of design and innovation firms from around the world focused on creating positive environmental and social impacts.
 The Designers Accord envisions a creative community where the principles of sustainable design are seamlessly integrated into all practice and production.
 We are also members of the U.S. Green Building Council (USGBC), a non-profit organization with a mission of transforming the way buildings and communities are designed, built, and operated, enabling an environmentally and socially responsible, healthy, and prosperous environment that improves quality of life.

-In addition, fd2s principal Steve Stamper is a former president of the Society for Environmental Graphic Design (SEGD), and was instrumental in the recent development of the SEGD Green Paper, which establishes best practices for sustainability in environmental graphic design.
+In addition, fd2s principal Steve Stamper is a former president of the Society for Experiential Graphic Design (SEGD), and was instrumental in the recent development of the SEGD Green Paper, which establishes best practices for sustainability in environmental graphic design.

 Based on the ongoing work of our own in-house planning group, and the recommendations of the SEGD Green Paper, fd2s has incorporated principles of sustainability throughout our design practice.
 These principles include: